KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
 6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 7. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+9. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Recommendation: Replace eslintrc by new flat config.
+10. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-ZAPTEC by PierreGode](https://github.com/PierreGode/MMM-ZAPTEC)